makersacademy/airport_challenge/README.md

 * No scope defined for number of airports, so will assume three airports (London, Luton, Gatwick)
 * No scope defined for number of planes or airlines, so will assume generic plane with unlimited avaliablity for initalization
 * No scope for flightpaths or times, so will assume once a plane has departed it can immediately land again
+* Assume any plane which is landed is immediately available for departure

 List out required objects from client requirements: